Psiphon-Inc/psiphon-automation/EmailResponder/README.md

    sudo nano /etc/postfix/master.cf
    ```

-   Comment out the bounce line, so it looks like this:
+   Comment out the bounce and trace lines, so it looks like this:

    ```
    #bounce    unix  -       -       -       -       0       bounce
+   #trace     unix  -       -       -       -       0       bounce
    ```

 6. When sending mail via our local Postfix we don't want to have to make a TLS